spyker77/fastapi-tdd-docker/README.md

 ### Note

-The current implementation of text summarization using the transformer model is not ideal for production due to the following reasons:
+The current implementation of text summarization using the transformer models is not ideal for production due to the following reasons:

 - The requirement to install a heavy transformers library along with its dependencies.
 - The necessity to download several gigabytes of the model.
 - The need for powerful hardware to run the model.

-Typically, in a production environment, the model would be provided via an API using services like AWS SageMaker or Paperspace Gradient.
+Typically, in a production environment, the models would be provided via an API using services like AWS SageMaker or Paperspace Gradient.

 ## License